Science & Technology

 Over the course of this decade-long endeavor, NASA’s incremental “small steps” will collectively become a giant leap toward a permanent human foothold beyond Earth.

-While these structures can sustain short missions, longer stays introduce new challenges, namely, radiation exposure.
-To protect inhabitants, NASA plans to use lunar regolith (the Moon’s soil, rocks, and dust) as a natural shield.
-Moving and shaping this material, however, demands heavy equipment and continuous power.
+Longer stays introduce more nuanced challenges, namely, radiation.
+To build out protections for inhabitants, NASA may look to use lunar regolith (the Moon’s soil, rocks, and dust) as a natural shield.
+However, moving and shaping this material will demand heavy equipment, which means power is another important factor to consider.

 Lunar Base